 Divide and shape the dough

-- When you are ready to bake, grab the dough from the fridge and pour it out onto the kitchen counter.
+- When ready to bake, grab the dough from the fridge and pour it onto the kitchen counter.
 Don’t let it come up to temperature.

 - Divide the dough into two equally sized pieces.
 Shape each piece into a loose ball with your bench scraper.